Friends of Dalby Forest

 A special shout out should go to all the bird watchers who took part in this year’s ‘Michael Clegg bird race’ which raised the funds to allow us to get the tools and materials for the pools and get the project off the ground.

-If you would like to support our bird projects, then you can donate to our GoFundMe . https://www.gofundme.com/f/Support-the-Birds-of-Dalby-Forest
+If you would like to support our bird projects, then you can donate to our GoFundMe. https://www.gofundme.com/f/drinking-pools-for-turtle-doves-in-dalby-forest

 Leave a comment